stefan-strableg/jsonParser/README.md

     object.O("keyA").A("keyB").push_back(5.f);
 ```

-You can make your classes convertible to JSON by implementing one of those Methods:
+You can make your classes convertible to JSON by implementing one of these Methods:

 ```cpp
     json::Object* YourClass::toJson() const;